You are in [People] [Photographers]

 William Mapson continued the business until 1916-17 when 30 High Street was taken over by Albert Parsons the photographer, apparently in a swap of properties arranged with William Mapson and Ernest Clements.

-William Softley Parry was a toy dealer and photographer in 4 Bridge Street from 1877, when he took over the business of Alfred Lane.
-There is a series of eight splendid Cartes de Visite c.1877 taken by William Parry showing various views of the town.
-By 1903 the premises were occupied by Mr A. New, a cycle maker.
+William Softley Parry was a toy dealer and photographer in 4 Bridge Street from 1872, when he took over the business of Alfred Lane.
+There is a series of eight splendid Cartes de Visite c.1873 taken by William Parry showing various views of the town.
+The Parry family moved north in c1882-83, and the premises at 4 Bridge Street were occupied by Mr A. New, a cycle maker.